 Even if you don't have to pay tax, you still have to complete a tax return so that you can obtain a non-taxation notice.
-You need this document to complete certain formalities and to claim residence tax relief.

 HOW TO COMPLETE A TAX RETURN

 To complete a tax return, you first need to apply for a tax number from your local public finance office (individual tax service) at the counter or using a form available in the 'Contact' area of the website www.impots.gouv.fr > 'Vous êtes particulier' > 'Votre demande concerne l'accès à votre espace particulier' > 'Je n'ai pas de numéro fiscal'.
 Once you have created an account, you can use the online tax return service.